jeffjacobsen/crystal/README.md

-# Crystal - Multi-Session Claude Code Manager (Enhanced Fork)
+# Crystal Fork - with PRP Generation

 > **Note**: This is an enhanced fork of Crystal with Product Requirement Prompts (PRPs) for structured AI-assisted development.
 Test users should follow the instructions below to run from source.